LukeyBSystems/deepstatsdocs/docs/quickstart.md

 ### Step 1: Import the package
 Window -> Package Manager -> Find Deepstats, import.
 You can exclude the Demo folder if you don't want it.

+Uncheck the Demo folder import if you don't want it.
 If you're going to include the demo folder, it is recommended to import DeepStats into a new project to avoid script errors if you modify the stat configuration.

 ### Step 2: Create a StatConfiguration
 Find the place in your project that you want to store DeepStats data.